Are you planning a flight through Abu Dhabi but weighing up whether to include a stopover?

 Sheikh Zayed Grand Mosque

-The Sheikh Zayed Grand Mosque is the cities most popular attractions, and for good reason.
+The Sheikh Zayed Grand Mosque is the city’s most popular attraction, and for good reason.
 It is one of the most beautiful buildings in the world and invites visitors from all religions to visit for FREE.
 You will need to hire (free) some modest clothing if you are not appropriately dressed.

 You can read our full review on how to visit the Grand Mosque here.